 12. Plaka#

-Athens’ oldest neighborhood, beneath the Acropolis.
-Neoclassical houses, winding streets, souvenir shops.
+Athens’ oldest neighborhood, nestled beneath the Acropolis.
+Neoclassical houses, winding streets, bougainvillea everywhere.
+Yes, it’s touristy.
+It’s also genuinely beautiful, especially in the quieter side streets.

 Best for: Wandering, photography, dinner